ProsoStride icon

 Pair an Apple Watch for heart-rate zones

 If you have a Watch, pair it and you also get the original Niko-Niko heart-rate target - Tanaka’s formula of 138 minus half your age, with a tight band around it.
-The Watch reads your heart rate; the iPhone uses it for live audio cues.
 “Above zone.”
 “In zone.”
 “Below zone.”
 Configurable, mutable, yours.

 Why cadence and not pace

-When you target a pace, you fight the terrain - uphills become a struggle to “keep the number down”, downhills tempt you to overstride.
-When you target cadence, the terrain takes care of itself.
-Your steps stay frequent and short; your speed self-regulates to whatever the slope demands.
-Your form holds together at slow speeds (which is exactly when most people’s form breaks down).
+When you target a pace, you fight the terrain.
+When you target cadence, the terrain takes care of itself - your steps stay frequent and short, your speed self-regulates to whatever the slope demands, and your form holds together at slow speeds (which is exactly when most people’s form breaks down).

 What it deliberately does not do